NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 <br>

-Incidentally, even if a Table A mnemonic doesn't meet the above criteria, BUFR message category and local subcategory values will still be set by the software when writing/encoding BUFR data subsets corresponding to that Table A mnemonic.
-However, in such cases, the category value will be set to the "Y" component (i.e. last 3 digits) of the FXY number corresponding to the mnemonic, and the subcategory value will simply be set to 0.
-Therefore, it is recommended to use the previous, more-explicit approach when assigning a Table A mnemonic for a data subset to be output, since this approach provides for greater control over the category and subcategory values that will be encoded into Section 1 of the resultant BUFR message.
-We should also take this opportunity to point out that, when the FXY number corresponding to a Table A mnemonic is actually encoded into a BUFR message, a "3" is actually encoded in place of the "A" which is used in the DX tables file.
-Put another way, the "A" that appears within the FXY number corresponding to each Table A mnemonic within the tables file is only there so that such mnemonics can be easily distinguished from Table D mnemonics by the software.
+Even if a Table A mnemonic doesn't meet the above criteria, BUFR message category and local subcategory values will still be set by the software when writing/encoding BUFR data subsets corresponding to that Table A mnemonic.
+In such cases the category value will be set to the "Y" component (i.e. last 3 digits) of the FXY number corresponding to the mnemonic, and the subcategory value will simply be set to 0.
+It is recommended to use the previous, more-explicit approach when assigning a Table A mnemonic for a data subset to be output, since this approach provides for greater control over the category and subcategory values that will be encoded into Section 1 of the resultant BUFR message.
+When the FXY number corresponding to a Table A mnemonic is actually encoded into a BUFR message, a "3" is actually encoded in place of the "A" which is used in the DX tables file.
+The "A" that appears within the FXY number corresponding to each Table A mnemonic within the tables file is only there so that such mnemonics can be easily distinguished from Table D mnemonics by the software.
 </div>